leiferlab/NeRVEclustering/README_leifer_lab.txt

 #########################################################################
 USEFUL GUIS FOR VISUALIZATION

 ScanBinaryImageStack.m - Gui to view raw .dat file movies.
+This also works with .avi files

+wormCLviewer.m - Gui to view darkfield worm images along with the centerline

+WormAnalysisPreview.m - Gui to check time and spatial alignments of all videos.
+Good for use prior to straightening.

-This also works with .avi files wormCLviewer.m - Gui to view darkfield worm images along with the centerline VisualzeWorm3danalysis.m - Gui to view straightened worm data along with tracked coordinates VisualizeTrackedData.m - Same as previous, but works on the unstraightened .dat file.
+VisualzeWorm3danalysis.m - Gui to view straightened worm data along with tracked coordinates

+VisualizeTrackedData.m - Same as previous, but works on the unstraightened .dat file.

 #########################################################################
 FOLDER DATA REQUIREMENTS

 ======Worm Videos======

 sCMOS_Frames_U16_1024x1024.dat  -	binary image file from the Leifer Lab's WholeBrainImaging labview program.
 The images do not need to be 1024 by 1024.The image is produced by a dual view setup so that the left and right images represent the RFP and the GCaMP6s images in some order.

-LowMagBrain* folder containing all low magnification data including cam0.avi	-	low magnification fluorescent images of the worm’s brain cam1.avi	-	low magnification dark field images of the worm’s posture CamData.txt	-	text file with relative timing for every frame
+LowMagBrain* folder containing all low magnification data including

+cam0.avi	-	low magnification fluorescent images of the worm’s brain

+cam1.avi	-	low magnification dark field images of the worm’s posture

+CamData.txt	-	text file with relative timing for every frame

 *****NOTE: FOR OLDER DATA
 We used to use avi’s that were not time synced and used a YAML file containing the meta data.
 Using this data requires the code from the repo https://github.com/leiferlab/MindControlAccessUtils.git.